Radiation from Global Topological Strings using Adaptive Mesh Refinement: Methodology and Massless Modes: Theory of Global Topological Strings

 achieving better than 2\% accuracy for $R\gtrsim10$ and 0.1\% on cosmological scales (see Figure~\ref{fig:MuIntegrated}).

-The internal structure of global strings is an important factor for numerical simulations which inherently have a limited dynamic range.
-We can identify string positions in space ${\bf r}$ by locating the zeroes of the field where $\phi({\bf r}) 0$.
+The internal structure of global strings is an important factor for numerical simulations, which inherently have a limited dynamic range.
+We can identify the positions of string cores in space ${\bf x}$ by locating the zeroes of the field where $\phi({\bf x})=0$.
 However, this might not represent the actual string centre of mass because of internal excitations within the string radius.
-Inset in Figure~\ref{fig:StringEnergyDensity} is a zoomed view of the energy density around $r 0$ close to the string core, showing that it becomes `flat' and varies by only 1\% ($\rho_0-\rho(r)\lesssim 0.01$) within a radius $r\lesssim 0.2\delta$.
-This means there is essentially an internal `zero mode' allowing the string core to move or `wobble' short distances at little or no energy cost, without actually moving the bulk string.
-As we shall see, we can expect such finite width effects to be present when studying small amplitude oscillations comparable to the string width $A\sim \delta$.
+Inset in Figure~\ref{fig:StringEnergyDensity} is a zoomed view of the energy density around $r=0$ close to the string core, showing that it becomes `flat' and varies by only 1\% ($\rho_0-\rho(r)\lesssim 0.01$) within a radius $r\lesssim 0.2\delta$.
+This means there is an internal `zero mode' allowing the string core to move short distances at little or no energy cost, without actually moving the bulk string.
+We can expect such finite width effects to be present when studying small amplitude oscillations comparable to the string width $A\sim \delta$.